automai/AutomaiSuite-Deployment/readme.md

 Automai Suite is a set of software tools that allow synthetic user testing and robotic process automation to be performed in a Windows environment.
 These tools are specifically addressing the end user computing industry.

-There are two scripts within the PowerShell folder:
+There are three scripts within the PowerShell folder:
 - Windows_Deploy.ps1 - This script will deploy an Automai Management Server on a Windows Server OS.
-- Session_Host-Deploy.ps1 - This script will deploy all required software and roles on Windows Server OS for the EUC test scenarios.
+- Session_Hos_Deploy.ps1 - This script will deploy all required software and roles on Windows Server OS for the EUC test scenarios.
+- BotManager_Deploy.ps1 - This script will deploy just the BotManager component of the automai suite.

  **ALL SCRIPTS MUST BE RUN FROM AN ADMINISTRATIVE POWERSHELL INSTANCE**